-Waikato man critically hurt after truck in head by horse
+Waikato man critically hurt after struck on head by rearing horse

 A Waikato spokeswoman told the Herald today the man was still in a critical condition at Waikato Hospital's intensive care unit.

+The Herald understands the horse had reared up and the hoof came down and struck the man on his head.

-Auckland Westpac Rescue Helicopter intensive care paramedic Chris Deacon said it appeared that the man had been leading the horse in a farm area with stock and it reared up and his hoof came down on top of his head.
+Auckland Westpac Rescue Helicopter intensive care paramedic Chris Deacon said the man had been leading the horse in a farm area with stock.

 "He had really serious injuries as a result of that," Deacon said.